robinweser/weser/README.md

 # Weser

 A collection of packages that I use for building apps.<br />
-This is a private collection and built solely to serve my use cases.
-Documentation might be missing and APIs might be opinionated.
+This is a private collection and built solely to serve my use cases.<br />
+Documentation might be missing and APIs might be opinionated.<br />
 That said, all packages follow semver and you're free to use all of them.

 ## Why?